haleyrc/tains-tolerations/src/posts/june-2016-game-reviews.md

 ---
-author: "Ryan Haley"
+author: 'Ryan Haley'
-date: "2016-06-14"
+date: '2016-06-14'
-description: "Some thoughts on games I actually finished recently"
+description: 'Some thoughts on games I actually finished recently'
-tags: ["gamer"]
+tags: ['gaming']
-title: "IAMAGamer - June 2016 Reviews"
+title: 'June 2016 Reviews'
 ---

 # Cibele

-There isn't a *whole* lot to say about Cibele mostly because it's such a short game.
+There isn't a _whole_ lot to say about Cibele mostly because it's such a short game.
 What is there, however, is not fantastic.
 I actually relate somewhat to the story, having spent all of my high school years and the beginning of college in an online-only relationship type situation.
 Unfortunately, the story is not well